A Workplace Ambassador

 WORKPLACE AMBASSADOR TRAINING

-Our virtual campaign training workshops for all Workplace Ambassadors will be on the following days:
+Our virtual campaign training workshops for all Workplace Ambassadors will be on the following days (all sessions are 1.5 hours):

 August 25 @ 1 P.M.